iktech/react-starter-project/README.md

-# Bootstrap starter pack
+# ReactJS with Bootstrap starter pack

-This project creates a webpack based canvas for the frontend applications using bootstrap
+This project creates a webpack based canvas for the frontend applications using ReactJS and Bootstrap